trinerye/visual_analytics_2024/assignment_4/readme.md

 - A **Refine Network (R-Net)** that *"aligns the detected faces based on the positions of the facial landmarks"* (DhanushKumar, 2023)

-We use the model to produce the bounding boxes, although the vectors are not used directly in the assignment.
-Instead, we count the frequency of bounding boxes, using them to indicate whether the image contains a face and how many.
+Although the vector values are not used directly in the assignment, we use the model to produce the bounding boxes and count their frequency.
+We use this information to determine  whether the image contains a face and how many.

 ##  File Structure